 How is Early Reading Taught?

-The school uses the Letters and Sounds Programme alongside the Nottingham City Council Phonics Programme.
+The school uses the Little Wandle Letters and Sounds Programme.

-In Early Years and Key Stage 1, pupils have two 20 minute Phonics lessons every day.
-During the first session the children work in smaller groups with other children who are working within the same learning phase.
-During the second session the children work within their class at the age-related Phase.
-During both of these sessions the children learn different sounds (phonemes) and how to read (blend) and write (segment) using the knowledge of these sounds.
+In Early Years and Key Stage 1, pupils have a 20 minute Phonics lessons every day.
+During the session the children might work with their class or in smaller groups with other children who are working within the same learning phase.
+Children learn different sounds (phonemes) and how to read (blend) and write (segment) using the knowledge of these sounds.

 Pupils apply all of this knowledge in their writing.